 - 1. A college Application for Admission indicating Pharmacy Technician as your major and the date of desired enrollment.
-Students must meet all TC admission requirements - 2.
-A personal guidance interview with the Health Sciences Enrollment Specialist.
+Students must meet all TC admission requirements - A personal guidance interview with the Health Sciences Enrollment Specialist.
 Call for an appointment.
 (903) 823-3351 - 3.
 An official high school transcript or GED scores and transcripts from all other colleges attended.
 Students in the Pharmacy Technician Program must be 18 years or older to enroll - 4.
 Any student on suspension or probation must be cleared through the Admissions Office - 5.
-Students must be TSI met in all areas - 6.
 Prior to acceptance, a negative drug screen will be required.
-This is not required until notification in writing of "Conditional Acceptance" into the Pharmacy Technician program has been sent - 7.
+This is not required until notification in writing of "Conditional Acceptance" into the Pharmacy Technician program has been sent - 6.
 Hepatitis B vaccination series.
 NOTE: It takes 6 months to complete the vaccine series.
 Allow time for this prior to application/entry.
-If you have questions, please contact the Pharmacy Technician Program Coordinator - 8.
-Tetanus-diphtheria vaccine within the last 10 years - 9.
-Proof of a negative TB skin test or negative chest x-ray within six months prior to starting the program. - 10.
+If you have questions, please contact the Pharmacy Technician Program Coordinator - 7.
+Tetanus-diphtheria vaccine within the last 10 years - 8.
+Proof of a negative TB skin test or negative chest x-ray within six months prior to starting the program. - 9.
 Measles, Mumps & Rubella vaccine (MMR) - a.
-Students born on or after January 1, 1957, must show proof of vaccination of two doses of measles-containing vaccine administered SINCE January 1, 1968 (preferably MMR vaccine) - b.
+Students born on or after January 1, 1957, must show proof of vaccination of two doses of measlescontaining vaccine administered SINCE January 1, 1968 (preferably MMR vaccine) - b.
 Students born on or after January 1, 1957, must show proof of vaccination of one dose of mumps vaccine - c.
-Students born on or after January 1, 1957, must show proof of vaccination of one dose of the rubella vaccine - 11.
+Students born on or after January 1, 1957, must show proof of vaccination of one dose of the rubella vaccine - 10.
 Return checklist to the Health Sciences Enrollment Specialist with an original signature and date